UltralightScopes/UltralightScopes/README.md

 **To install the software:**
   - Set up a PushTo directory on the Android phone and copy the text and CSV files into the directory.
-  - Import PushTo.aia into App Inventor, compile, then transfer the App to the phone using Google Drive.
+  - Import PushTo_v1_2.aia into App Inventor, compile, then transfer the App to the phone using Google Drive.
   - Compile and install the Arduino code in the A and B sensors.

 **Links to the compilers for these programs are at:**